 Use aria-label="breadcrumb" within <nav> tag to label the breadcrumb region.
 Keep only breadcrumb links within <nav> </nav> element.
 Move previous, next and print out of the <nav> </nav> element.

-Admonitions are rendered as table
+Admonitions are rendered as table On hold – because this requires a lot of Dev effort.
+I will call it out as an exemption in the Accessibility report

 The Notes.
 Cautions and Warning info is rendered as Table.
 The source does is not from a table and hence table markup must not be used